WARP-LAB/WARP-GUIDES-WEBPACK/04-devserver/readme.md

 Open [http://webpacktest-04-devserver.test/](http://webpacktest-04-devserver.test/).
 It also should work by opening `public/index.html` file from file system (as CORS is set).

-Note that `preflight.(js|css)` has no port attached to it in HTML, as these resources are served by nginx on port 80.
+Note that `preflight.(js|css)` can have no port attached to it in HTML *href/scr*, as these resources are served by nginx on port 80.
 If port `4000` was to be specified in HTML, then DevServer has to be served with static file serving enabled.

 ## npm scripting the additional build options